daily-bruin/gradissue-2014/_posts/columns/2014-05-24-profcvrkel.md

 I do it because philosophy improves every decision I make, every single day.
 I do it because I think there’s not much that matters more.

-*Cvrkel is a lecturer of molecular, cell and developmental biology at UCLA.*
+*Dr. Tiffany Cvrkel is a lecturer of molecular, cell and developmental biology at UCLA.*